Paraquat: Parkinson's disease

 According to the WHO (2022), some of the measures to prevent Parkinson's disease include "banning of pesticides (e.g., paraquat and chlorpyrifos) and chemicals (e.g., trichloroethylene) which have been linked to PD and develop safer alternatives as per WHO guidance" and "accelerate action to reduce levels of and exposure to air pollution, an important risk factor for PD".
 A 2011 study showed a link between paraquat use and Parkinson's disease in farm workers.
 A co-author of the paper said that paraquat increases production of certain oxygen derivatives that may harm cellular structures, and that people who used paraquat, or other pesticides with a similar mechanism of action, were more likely to develop Parkinson's.
 A 2013 meta-analysis published in Neurology found that "exposure to paraquat ... was associated with about a 2-fold increase in risk" of Parkinson's disease.
 A review in 2021 concluded that the available evidence does not support a causal conclusion.
 In 2022 and 2023, two reviews from India "decisively demonstrated that paraquat is a substantial stimulant of oxidative stress … and is associated with Parkinson's disease (PD)"; and stated that "From the studies we can consider that PQ and MB with its combined effects has tremendous contribution towards neurodegeneration in PD."

 In the UK, the use of paraquat was banned in 2007, but the manufacture and export of the herbicide is still permitted.
 In April 2022, the BBC reported that some UK farmers had called for a ban on British production of paraquat, and stated that "There is no scientific consensus and many conflicting studies on any possible association between Paraquat and Parkinson's".
 In the US, a class action lawsuit against Syngenta is ongoing; the company rejects the claims but has paid £187.5 million into a settlement fund.
 As of August 2024, more than 5,700 cases against Syngenta (manufacturer of Gramoxone) and Chevron (the former distributor) are pending in the paraquat multidistrict litigation in the US; the first of 10 bellwether trials will start in 2024.
 On April 15, 2025, attorneys representing plaintiffs in the multidistrict litigation entered into a settlement agreement.
 The settlement came as the first bellwether trial was six months away.

 In August 2024, the British Columbia Supreme Court certified a class-action lawsuit against Syngenta on behalf of at least two plaintiffs who were diagnosed with Parkinson's after exposure to paraquat.

-According to the NIEHS, pesticide exposure has consistently been associated with the onset of Parkinson's disease.
+According to the National Institute of Environmental Health Sciences (NIEHS), part of the National Institutes of Health in the U.S., pesticide exposure has consistently been associated with the onset of Parkinson's disease.